thonatt/CSL/README.md

   </tr>
 </table>

 For readability purposes, all outputs are shown as if the code used named variables.
-See the [naming variables](#naming-variables) section for more details about the actual output.
+Please check the [naming variables](#naming-variables) section for more details about the actual output.

 # CSL syntax